 Water bottles, Tupperware, kettles, face wash — your innocuous plastic household items could be, and likely are, harming you in ways we do not yet fully understand.

-Researchers for the last 20 years have been aware of microplastics, tiny fragments of plastic derived usually from broken down plastic packaging for household items.
-They have also been used as ingredients in skincare products in the U.S. until they were finally banned in 2015.
+Defined simply as fragments of plastic measuring less than five mm in length, microplastics are tiny fragments of plastic usually derived from broken-down plastic packaging for household items.
+They were also added as ingredients in skincare products in the U.S. until they were finally banned in 2015.
+Researchers have been aware of microplastic pollution for the last 20 years at least.
 However, these studies have predominantly focussed on the impact of microplastics on marine life, as they were first discovered on British beaches in 2004.

 Since then, microplastics have been found pretty much everywhere.
 From the depths of the oceans to the summit of Mount Everest, in Arctic snow as well as tropical rain, in the bodies of tiny shellfish and floating invisibly in the air — and, most recently, the human body.
 Their prevalence has been well recorded.
 However, what we’re only just starting to wrap our heads around is the impact these particles are having on the planet and its inhabitants.

 Microplastics Might Only Be the Half of It

 Until recently, studies have focussed on the difficult task of discerning just how harmful microplastics — which come in an infinite number of shapes and sizes — are to animals, and in particular sealife.
 These studies, while limited in their conclusions, generally found that notable physical damage, predominantly regarding reproduction, was taking place.